g4ixt/QtTinySA/README.md

 I learnt a lot about how to create Python GUIs from Martin Fitzpatrick's excellent books.
 https://www.pythonguis.com/books/

-The GUI appearence may change significantly due to development.
+The GUI appearance may change significantly due to development.